11 Expert Solutions for Cleaning Hard-to-Reach Places

 3. Ceiling Corners

-Dust isn’t the only thing that collects in ceiling corners: cobwebs do, too.
-Spiders like to make their homes in undisturbed places, so cobwebs in your ceiling corners are a sign you need to step up your cleaning game.
+Dust isn’t the only thing that collects in ceiling corners: spiders like hanging out there since they’re rarely disturbed.
 To clean the high corners of rooms, use a wand vacuum attachment, an extension duster, or a broom handle covered by a clean microfiber cloth.
-Use these tools to clean hard-to-reach places monthly to keep your home cobweb-free.

 4. Above Kitchen Cabinets

-- Line the top of your kitchen cabinets with paper towels or wax paper to catch future dust and grime, then cleaning them is as easy as replacing the liner.
+After cleaning, line the top of your kitchen cabinets with paper towels or wax paper to catch future dust and grime.
+Next time, you only need to crumple up the paper and put down a new layer.

 5. Door and Window Frames